Claudius: Public games and entertainments

 According to Suetonius, Claudius was extraordinarily fond of games.
 He is said to have risen with the crowd after gladiatorial matches and given unrestrained praise to the fighters.
 Claudius also presided over many new and original events.
-Soon after coming into power, Claudius instituted games to be held in honor of his father on the latter's birthday.
-Annual games were also held in honour of his accession, and took place at the Praetorian camp where Claudius had first been proclaimed Emperor.
+Soon after coming into power he instituted games to be held in honor of his father on the latter's birthday; annual games were also held in honor of his accession, and took place at the Praetorian camp where Claudius had first been proclaimed Emperor.

-Claudius organised a performance of the Secular Games, marking the 800th anniversary of the founding of Rome.
+Claudius organized a performance of the Secular Games, marking the 800th anniversary of the founding of Rome.
 Augustus had performed the same games less than a century prior.
 Augustus's excuse was that the interval for the games was 110 years, not 100, but his date actually did not qualify under either reasoning.
-Claudius also presented naval battles to mark the attempted draining of the Fucine Lake, as well as many other public games and shows.
+Claudius also presented staged naval battles to mark the attempted draining of the Fucine Lake, as well as many other public games and shows.

 At Ostia, in front of a crowd of spectators, Claudius fought an orca which was trapped in the harbour.
 The event was witnessed by Pliny the Elder:

 Claudius also restored and adorned many public venues in Rome.
 At the Circus Maximus, the turning posts and starting stalls were replaced in marble and embellished, and an embankment was probably added to prevent flooding of the track.
 Claudius also reinforced or extended the seating rules that reserved front seating at the Circus for senators.
-He rebuilt Pompey's Theatre after it had been destroyed by fire, organising special fights at the re-dedication which he observed from a special platform in the orchestra box.
+He rebuilt Pompey's Theatre after it had been destroyed by fire, organising special fights at the re-dedication, which he observed from a special platform in the orchestra box.